consulo/consulo-dev.github.io/docs/basics/types_of_plugins.md

 * Specific code insight
 * Direct access to framework-specific functionality

-Refer to the [Struts 2 plugin](https://github.com/JetBrains/intellij-plugins/tree/master/struts2) as an example of framework integration.
-More reference plugins can be found on [JetBrains Plugins Repository](https://plugins.jetbrains.com/search?orderBy=update%20date&shouldHaveSource=true&tags=Framework%20integration).
+More reference plugins can be found on the [Consulo Plugin Repository](https://plugins.consulo.app).

 ## Tool Integration